 Council and local authority compensation claims can come about for many different reasons.
 All of the below examples could lead to a person who suffered injuries in an accident suing the council for negligence:

-- The council were notified about a significantly uneven pavement that people had tripped on but failed to act within a reasonable timeframe.
-While the problem was left unsolved, a person sustained a badly sprained ankle by tripping on the pavement.
+- The council was notified about the significantly uneven pavement that people had tripped on but failed to act within a reasonable timeframe.
+While the problem was left unsolved, a person sustained a badly sprained ankle by tripping on it.

 - A cyclist chose to sue the local authority for a road traffic accident because a pothole that the council failed to address caused a bicycle crash in which they suffered a serious neck injury and concussion.

 - Poorly maintained equipment in a council-owned gym collapses and breaks a visitor’s arm.
-The visitor makes a public liability claim against the council because of the injury and its long-term impact on their ability to exercise.
+Because of the injury and its long-term impact on their ability to exercise, the visitor makes a public liability claim against the council.

 Can you sue the council for negligence?
 If your experience sounds something like the cases above, you might be able to.
 Just call now to learn more about personal injury claims and ask for a free claim assessment.